VicenteJ20/VicenteJ20/README.md

 # Hi everyone, I'm Vicente Jorquera!

-Computer Science Student, Web developer and currently i'm learning JS and some js framworks by myself.
+Computer Science Student, Web developer and currently i'm learning JS and some js frameworks by myself.

 ## Here you can see some of my current skills
 - Python 3 (CLI - GUI with Flask)